noureldien/timeception/README.md

 ```

 ###### Tensorflow

-Using `tensorflow`, we can define `timeception` as a a list of nodes in the computational graph.
+Using `tensorflow`, we can define `timeception` as a list of nodes in the computational graph.
 Then we use it along with another model definition.
 For example, here a functions defines 4 `timeception` layers.
 It takes the input tensor, feedforward it to the `timeception` layers and return the output tensor `output`.